Things to Do at The Rooms

 Provincial Museum Galleries

-Take in spectacular panoramic views of St. John's harbor, the Narrows, this destination, and the cityscape from the building's strategically placed windows and outdoor terraces
+Take in panoramic views of St. John's harbor, the Narrows, and Signal Hill from the building's upper levels - especially beautiful at sunset

 Practical Information